wonrzrzeczny/Splatship-Seven/README.md

 Interesting stuff
 -----------------

 The most interesting part of the code is probably the splatter effect.
-What\'s cool about them is that they are animated and stick to the dynamic surfaces (see gif below for an example):
+What\'s cool about it is that the splats are animated and stick to the dynamic surfaces (see gif below for an example):
 ![](/Screenshots/gif1.gif)

 The animation itself is done using the following simple particle system: